-Spicy Eggplant Recipe with Green Chiles: Always a Good Idea
+Spicy Eggplant Dressing with Cornbread: Always a Good Idea

-Sneak Preview: This Spicy Eggplant Recipe with green chiles and cheese stands out from the crowd.
-Add veggies and leftover cornbread for a savory side dish or a vegetarian main dish with a Southwestern flavor.
+Sneak Preview: This Spicy Eggplant Dressing with Cornbread stands out from the crowd.
+Adding veggies and leftover cornbread creates a savory side dish or a vegetarian main dish with a Southwestern flavor.

 Southwestern Eggplant DressingPin